Panel Cabins

 • Branding or color options

-This makes panel cabins practical for parking lots, malls, hospitals, airports, hotels, industrial zones, public parking areas, and private facilities.
+Panel cabin parking booths are practical for parking lots, malls, hospitals, airports, hotels, industrial zones, public parking areas, and private facilities.

 Prefabricated Ticket Booths